 Bulk cooking saves you time and money, which makes having a healthy home cooked meal every night easier than ever.
 These bulk cooking recipes will help you start cooking less often, yet having home cooked meals more often.

 - You save cooking time because you’re cooking several meals at once.

 - It saves cleanup time, because you have fewer cooking sessions to clean up after.

 - It saves money because bulk cooking makes it easy to shop better.
-You can wait for good sales, take advantage of bulk buys (even if you live and eat alone!), and with a little planning, you can make sure everything you buy gets used in a recipe.
+You can wait for good sales, take advantage of bulk buys (even if you live and eat alone!) and, with a little planning, make sure everything you buy gets used in a recipe.
 You can also take advantage of cheaper cuts of meat because most of these recipes – especially slow cooker/crockpot recipes – are designed to tenderize tough meat and make it all delicious.